The problem

 Fig 04 Shortened flow.
 Prioritize finding content, get administrative info out of the way quickly.
 This is the direction we went with.

-What we shipped
+What we tested

 Fig 06 The shipped onboarding flow.